 Candidates answer three questions on two passages.
 Passage A will be 500-600 words long and Passage B will be 300-350 words long.
-This component is set and marked by or Paper 2 Reading Passages (Extended)

 This component is eligible for grades C-G and is worth 40% of the total marks.